Yeast

 Evening Primrose, application of Sage cream, and Tea

 Tree oil.
-Addition of probiotic yoghurt containing
+Addition of robotic yogurt containing

 Lactobacillus acidophilus may also be useful in